Resident234/php.net/pages/www.php.net_function.wordwrap.php.md

     /**
      * Wraps a string to a given number of pixels.
      *
-     * This function operates in a similar fashion as PHP&apos;s native wordwrap function; however,
+     * This function operates in a similar fashion as PHP's native wordwrap function; however,
      * it calculates wrapping based on font and point-size, rather than character count.
 This
      * can generate more even wrapping for sentences with a consider number of thin characters.
      *
      * @static $mult;
      * @param string $text - Input string.
-     * @param float $width - Width, in pixels, of the text&apos;s wrapping area.
+     * @param float $width - Width, in pixels, of the text's wrapping area.
      * @param float $size - Size of the font, expressed in pixels.
      * @param string $font - Path to the typeface to measure the text with.
      * @return string The original string with line-breaks manually inserted at detected wrapping points.